Manu’s Menu

 Batter flowing smoothly from a spoon.

-Step 5: The next day, add salt and adjust the consistency with water or reserved liquids until the batter is similar to a crêpe batter.
+Step 5: The next day, add salt and adjust the consistency with water or the reserved liquids until the batter is similar to a crêpe batter.
 Mix well and set aside.

 Cooking the Dosas